-It is important to note that these operators, like Seafood Processors, are also widely distributed through all five Regional Health Authorities, and in sometimes equally difficult to reach locations (e.g., on the Stikine River accessible only by floatplane).
+It is important to note that these operators, like Seafood Processors, are also widely distributed through all five Regional Health Authorities, and in sometimes equally difficult to reach locations (e.g., on the Stikine River which is accessible only by floatplane).

-Fish Receivers must meet the following regulatory requirements:
+Fish Receivers must meet regulatory requirements for:

-- construction and equipment requirements;
+- construction and equipment;

-- food safety and sanitation requirements;
+- food safety and sanitation;

-- requirement to ensure safe food;
+- ensuring safe food;

-- · requirement to report unsafe food; and
+- reporting unsafe food; and

-- record-keeping and reporting requirements.
+- record-keeping and reporting.